Solving Minimal Residual Methods in $W^{-1,p'}$ with large Exponents $p$: Adaptive Scheme

 This motivates the following refinement strategy with some small weight $w>0$: \begin{enumerate} \item If $\eta_{\zeta_+}^2(\sigma_{n}) + \eta_{\zeta_-}^2(\sigma_{n}) + \eta^2_{\textup{Ka\v{c}},\zeta}(\sigma_{n}) \leq w \, \eta_h^{p'}$, refine the mesh adaptively with the local error contributions $\eta^{p'}_h(T)$ as refinement indicator. \item Otherwise, if $\max \lbrace \eta_{\zeta_-}^2(\sigma_{n}),\eta^2_{\textup{Ka\v{c}},\zeta}(\sigma_{n})\rbrace \leq \eta_{\zeta_+}^2(\sigma_{n})$, increase $\zeta_+$. \item Otherwise, if $\max \lbrace \eta_{\zeta_+}^2(\sigma_{n}),\eta^2_{\textup{Ka\v{c}},\zeta}(\sigma_{n})\rbrace\leq \eta_{\zeta_-}^2(\sigma_{n})$, decrease $\zeta_-$. \end{enumerate} Then we perform another \Kacanov{} iteration and continue with the evaluation of the resulting error indicators.
 This leads to an adaptive loop. \begin{remark}[Primal-dual error estimator] In \cite[Sec.~6.2]{BalciDieningStorn22} we use the dual problem with energy $\mathcal{J}_\zeta$ of the minimization problem in \eqref{eq:dualProb} to define the estimator

 This error estimator is a guaranteed upper bound for the error

 However, in \cite{BalciDieningStorn22} we focused on a lowest-order scheme in the sense that $V_h = \mathcal{L}^1_{1,0}(\Omega)$, which allows for accurate evaluations of $\sigma_{n+1} = (\zeta_-\vee |\sigma_n|\wedge \zeta_+)^{2-p'} \nabla \psi_{h,n+1}$ with $\sigma_n\in \mathcal{L}^0_0(\tria;\mathbb{R}^d)$.
 Since in this paper's minimal residual method the space $V_h$ is of higher polynomial degree, the evaluation of $\sigma_{n+1}$ becomes more intricate.
 Our numerical experiments indicate that this challenge does not impact the convergence of the \Kacanov{} scheme, but it causes difficulties when evaluating the duality gap in~\eqref{eq:Bds}.
-We thus use the alternative indicator in \ref{item:3}. \end{remark} \begin{remark}[Cheaper approaches] The adaptive loop suggested in this section is much more costly than the adaptive scheme with linear minimal residual methods for $p=2$.
+We thus use the alternative indicator in \ref{item:3}.
+It is possible to circumvent these issues by replacing the test space $V_h$ with of higher polynomial degree by a test space $V_h =\mathcal{L}^1_0(\tria^+)$ with finer mesh $\tria^+ \geq \tria$. \end{remark} \begin{remark}[Cheaper approaches] The adaptive loop suggested in this section is much more costly than the adaptive scheme with linear minimal residual methods for $p=2$.
 This might be a price we have to pay the solve challenging PDE's.
 On the other hand, for less challenging problems, we might use cheaper versions of the suggested scheme.
 For example, the scheme performed well in our experiments with fixed relaxation interval and a fixed small number of \Kacanov{} iterations after each mesh refinement as for example done in Section~\ref{sec:ExpErikJohansons}.
 Alternatively, one might use our scheme only in the last step of an adaptive finite element loop to smoothen oscillations. \end{remark}